luebbertevan/crux-vision/spec.md

 ## Milestones

 Each milestone is intentionally small and testable.
+M3 has been broken down into sub-parts (M3a, M3b, M3c) for safer testing and debugging.

 ### ✅ M0 — Specification (done)